patholden/lv2/README.md

 #       TargetFind.c only has coarse-scan operation coded because we are still in phase of determining timing for
 #       basic CoarseScan operation.
 #
-#       Build instructions are in the README_developers file in DOCUMENTATION directory.
+#       Build instructions are in the README_developers file in ags_daemon directory in a file called ReadMe.txt.
-#       Go to test-files directory, run "make clean; make all; make install"
-#       Go to buildroot directory, run "make linux-rebuild; make"
-#       Go to ags_daemon directory, run "make burnusb".
-We're not using daemon yet, so no need to build it at
+#
-#       this point.
+#